 If you’re a beginner, and you feel the tangles of the stock market might be a little too complicated for you, then your best bet may be to focus on Mutual Funds.
 Mutual funds are handpicked investments such as bonds and stocks by a Mutual Fund Manager with the goal of diversifying and protecting the investor in one convenient package.

-This book focuses on the most effective approach to maximum value and manage fees.
+This book, Bogel on Mutual Funds, focuses on the most effective approach to maximum value and manage fees.

 Bogle also tackled the major pitfalls in entering the mutual fund investment.
 He exposed the most common situations which often lure newbie investors into making unwise decisions.

 - How to come up with the best portfolio of funds to meet your financial goals

 - Recognizing the common pitfalls: evaluating investment risks, studying excessive fees, minimizing losses, and spotting false advertising claims